brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-XX:ThreadPriorityPolicy=1` Hook into the OS's threading policy.
 Some JDKs enable this by default, but some don't.
 - `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection: https://research.spec.org/icpe_proceedings/2014/p111.pdf
 - `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the G1GC concurrent threads, not the pauses.
 - `-XX:G1HeapWastePercent=18` Don't bother collecting from old gen until its above this percent.
-This avoids triggering slower "mixed" young generation GCs, and is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
+This avoids triggering slower "mixed" young generation GCs, which is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
 Idea from: https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/
 - `-XX:GCTimeRatio=99` As a goal, 1% of CPU time should be spent on garbage collection.
 Default is 12, which seems way too low.
-- `-XX:AllocatePrefetchStyle=3` Cache-align prefetches.
-Tested on ARM/x86, but it seems to break ZGC, hence its only enabled for Graal.
+- `-XX:AllocatePrefetchStyle=3` Generate one prefetch instruction per cache line instead of per allocation(1).
+It seems to break ZGC, hence its only enabled for G1GC.
 - `-Dgraal.LoopRotation=true` A non default optimization, will probably be default soon.
 - `-Dgraal.TuneInlinerExploration=1` Spend more time making inlining decisions.
 For Minecraft, we want the C2 compiler to be as slow and aggressive as possible.
-- Most other -`Dgraal` arguments are enabled by default, and are either there as a sanity check, debugging or a failsafe (if, for instance, someone unknowingly disables JVCMI with some other flag).
+- Most other `-Dgraal` arguments are enabled by default, and are either there as a sanity check, for debugging or as a failsafe (if, for instance, someone unknowingly disables JVCMI with some other flag).

 Flags Under Consideration:
 ======